maths/moodle-qtype_stack/doc/en/Developer/Future_plans.md

 # Future plans

 The following features are in approximate priority order.
-Please contact the developers if you have suggestions for other features.
+How to report bugs and make suggestions is described on the [community](../About/Community.md) page.

 ## Minor features to add immediately on completion of 3.0 ##